stalniy/xyaml-webpack-loader/README.md

       options: { // default configuration
         markdown: {
           use: {
-            'markdown-it-named-headings': {} // you can specify `false` to disable plugin 'markdown-it-attrs': { leftDelimiter: '@{' }
+            'markdown-it-headinganchor': {} // you can specify `false` to disable plugin 'markdown-it-attrs': { leftDelimiter: '@{' }
           }
         }